bobdavies2000/OpenCVB/README.md

     -   Only 5 frames per second to keep depth in sync with RGB image.
     -   Supported image sizes are 1280x720 and 640x480.
         -   Other image sizes are present but not commonly used.
+    -   The Orbbec Gemini 335L arrived May 2024.
+Firmware will likely improve.
     -   OpenCVB will work with any camera that has RGB, cloud, left, and right images.
         -   IMU is needed as well to find gravity and orient the image in 3D.
     -   There are now 7 cameras supported in OpenCVB.

         ![A screenshot of a computer Description automatically generated](media/87473380f7ef7669aac59b0e2568b664.png)